Luis Robert Player Props: White Sox vs. Blue Jays

-Luis Robert and his .435 on-base percentage over his past 10 games (99 points higher than his season-long percentage), will be in action for the Chicago White Sox versus the Toronto Blue Jays and Jose Berrios on July 5 at 8:10 PM ET.
+Luis Robert -- with a slugging percentage of .927 in his past 10 games, including seven home runs -- will be in action for the Chicago White Sox against the Toronto Blue Jays, with Jose Berrios on the hill, on July 6 at 5:10 PM ET.

-He racked up three RBI (going 1-for-4 with a home run) in his most recent game against the Blue Jays.
+In his previous game, he collected three RBI (going 1-for-4 with a home run) against the Blue Jays.

 Luis Robert Game Info & Props vs. the Blue Jays